ppinard/fsaecostreport/docs/editors/excel.rst

    If the cost table for a part number is present in two Excel spreadsheets, one will overwrite the other WITHOUT warning.
-   In other words, different Excel spreadsheets must not have common part numbers.
+   In other words, different Excel spreadsheets cannot have common part numbers.
    One can however refer to a part in another spreadsheet (e.g. in an assembly)